ADSB.im logo

 If this doesn't work, I really recommend simply starting again.
 Download the image, use the Pi Imager or a similar bit-accurate program to write the image to the SD-card.
 Make sure you don't skip the verify step.
 Then turn off the SBC, insert the SD-card and turn it back on again.
 Be patient - wait at least several minutes, longer, if it is an "install-on-boot" image, marked as "iob" in the image name.
 Now check again at adsb-feeder.local.
 If this doesn't work, try connecting to it via our redirector service at my.adsb.im.

-If none of this solves the problem, ask on the SDR-Enthusiast Discord in the #adsb-feeder-image channel.
+If none of this solves the problem, ask on the SDR-Enthusiast Discord in the #adsb-dot-im channel.

 We provide an OVA for each release, also simply a compressed virtual disk image, as well as a version prepared for (relatively) easy installation with ProxMox.
 Please note that when opening the OVA in VMware (Fusion/Workstation/whatever) you will get an error on the first attempt, but will be able to succesfully import it if you click 'Retry'.
 Make sure you pass your SDR through to the VM - this works differently in each hypervisor, so please look at your specific hypervisor software for instructions.
 Look for an option to make host USB devices available to the VM.
 There are some noticeable issues with mlat when running the Feeder Image in a VM.
 This is a known issue with USB passthrough into VMs.
 Some hints from Matthias Wirt on the topic are in this ADS-B Wiki page.

-If you are using the DietPi based image adsb-feeder-raspberrypi-dietpi-64... (which is highly recommended if you happen to have a Raspberry Pi Zero 2W or a Pi 3a, both with only 512MB of RAM), things are unfortunatenly a little harder.
+If you are using a DietPi based image adsb-im--dietpi-..., things are unfortunatenly a little harder.
 Do NOT make any configuration settings in Pi Imager and instead write an unmodified image to the µSD.

 Next mount the SD-card on your computer and edit two files (the exact location depends on your operating system - a drive letter on Windows, /Volumes/ADSB-FEEDER on macOS):